A brief history of the Grecians

 The tour of South America and joining the Football League

 The club did make an historic tour of South America in 1914, during which time they played against teams in Argentina and Brazil.
 In the latter country they became the first club to play against the Brazilian international team.
 During the First World War, City, like so many other clubs, stopped playing.
 Exeter City were invited by the Football League to become founder members of the Third Division in 1920, which became regionalised into a southern section a year later.
-The historic first match in the Football League took place on Saturday 28th August 1920, when Brentford were the visitors to St James’ Park.
+Their historic first match in the Football League took place on Saturday, August 28, 1920, when Brentford were the visitors to St James Park.

 Another player who was to go on to great things was locally-born winger Cliff Bastin.
 As a 16-year-old he made an instant impact and was quickly snapped up by Arsenal, where his name was later to feature among the club’s all-time greats.
 He featured in the all-conquering Highbury side of the late-1920s and early-1930s.

 There had been an amazing transformation at the club, for in 1961, the alarm bells were sounding.
-Financial problems had bedevilled the club, and there were very real fears that Exeter City would go out of existence altogether.
+Financial problems had shackled the club, and there were fears that Exeter City would go out of existence altogether.

-In 1990 Terry Cooper’s team won the Fourth Division Championship, but the club were back in the bottom Division four years later and facing mounting financial problems which culminated in November 1994, when the club had to appoint Administrators to run their affairs.
-St James’ Park was sold to Beazer Homes for a figure of around £650,000.
+In 1990 Terry Cooper’s team won the Fourth Division Championship, remaining unbeaten at home all season.
+However, the club were back in the bottom division four years later and facing mounting financial problems which culminated in November 1994, when the club had to appoint administrators to run their affairs.
+St James Park was sold to Beazer Homes for a figure of around £650,000.
 Exeter City Council stepped in to buy back the ground from Beazer Homes at the end of the 1995/96 season and then leased it back to the club.

 This was a way of maintaining League football in the city.
-With the club coming out of administration on 1st August 1996, the traumatic days were finally coming to an end and for the first time in many months the club at last were able to look to the future.
+With the club coming out of administration on August 1, 1996, the traumatic days were finally coming to an end and for the first time in many months the club started to look to the future.

-The club’s history has been played out predominantly in the bottom division of the Football League.
-At the end of the 2002/03 season City were relegated to the Football Conference, meaning that the club would start its centenary year outside of the League that have been a member of for over 80 years.
+The club’s history has been played out predominantly in the bottom division of the Football League, but at the end of the 2002/03 season City were relegated to the Football Conference.
+This meant that the club would start its centenary year outside of the League that have been a member of for over 80 years.

-The club celebrated its centenary with a prestigious friendly against a Brazil Masters XI (including World Cup winning captain Dunga) at St James’ Park during the summer of 2004, also marking the 90th anniversary of the Grecians’ tour to South America.
+The club celebrated its centenary with a prestigious friendly against a Brazil Masters XI (including World Cup winning captain Carlos Dunga) at St James Park during the summer of 2004, also marking the 90th anniversary of the Grecians’ tour to South America.

 The Tisdale era: a new dawn